Jorge Mora

 Jorge Armando Mora Guzmán (born 16 January 1991) is a Mexican professional footballer who plays as a midfielder for Durango.
-He is the son of former player Octavio Mora as well as the nephew of manager and former player, Mexican Daniel Guzmán.
+He is the son of former player Octavio Mora as well as the nephew of manager and former player Daniel Guzmán.

 Club career

 Guadalajara

 Mora was added to the Club Deportivo Guadalajara first team roster when they played in the 2010 Copa Libertadores.
 He co-captained the Chivas sub-20 team.
 On 19 February he scored his first goal and now holds the record for the fastest goal for a debut.

 International career

 Mexico U20

 In the Torneo de Las Americas tournament, Mora was one of the captains on the Mexico U-20 team.